choreography as a system of movement

-To think about the individual within systems of class and wealth as having mobility, and to live under the promise of movement between classes based on only desire and merit (though that has been thoroughly denounced), and to think of movement as something that can be choreographed.
+Thinking about the individual within systems of class and wealth as having mobility, and to live under the promise of movement between classes based on only desire and merit (though that has been thoroughly denounced), and to think of this movement between classes as something that may be choreographed.

-Regardless of if you operate within the promise of social mobility in Australia (and other neo-liberal democracies) vs the inherent privileged/underprivileged status of individuals based on attributes that have nothing to do with their merit or other factors they have control to meaningfully change, we think we know, until we try to do.
+Regardless of if you operate within the promise of social mobility in Australia (and other neo-liberal democracies) or understand that the inherent privileged/underprivileged status of individuals based on attributes that have nothing to do with their merit or other factors they have control to meaningfully change, we think we know, until we try to do.